Solid materials

 70 mm wall planks

 Planed from finger-jointed spruce wood.
-Our strongest planks which are optimalen use for very large garden or leisure houses.
+Our strongest planks the optimalen use for very large garden or leisure houses.

 Logs with triple groove